‘Unabomber’ Theodore ‘Ted’ Kaczynski passes away in federal prison

-Theodore ‘Ted’ Kaczynski, who was infamously known as the ‘Unabomber,’ has passed away while serving his sentence in a federal prison.
-Kaczynski was convicted of multiple bombings that took place over almost two decades, resulting in three deaths and injuring over 20 individuals.
+According to recent reports, Theodore ‘Ted’ Kaczynski, famously known as the ‘Unabomber,’ has passed away while serving his sentence in federal prison.
+Kaczynski was convicted of carrying out a string of bombings that targeted universities and airlines between 1978 and 1995, resulting in three fatalities and over 20 injuries.

-Kaczynski, a former mathematics professor, was arrested in 1996 after a 17-year-long FBI investigation.
-He was sentenced to life in prison without the possibility of parole in 1998.
+Kaczynski’s case gained notoriety for the years-long manhunt that preceded his capture in 1996, as well as for his anti-technology manifesto, which he published under the pseudonym ‘FC’ and sent to various media outlets and individuals.
+The manifesto espoused a radical critique of modern society and technology, arguing that they were detrimental to human freedom and dignity.

-The Unabomber’s reign of terror began in 1978 when he sent his first package bomb to a university professor.
-He continued to send bombs to various targets, including airlines and computer stores, earning him the title of the ‘Unabomber.’
+Kaczynski was sentenced to life in prison without the possibility of parole in 1998 and had been serving his sentence at the ADX Florence supermax prison in Colorado.
+The cause of his death has not been disclosed.

 - Unabomber